 The nation’s capital, our country’s best-kept secret

 Our country’s capital site was moved from Kingston to Ottawa so that it would be harder for our foes to the south to find.
-Built up at the intersection of three major rivers and two provinces, Ottawa has seen many identities throughout the years, from rough logging village to sleepy government town to vibrant tourism and festival destination.
+Built-up at the intersection of three major rivers and two provinces, Ottawa has seen many identities throughout the years, from a rough logging village to a sleepy government town to vibrant tourism and festival destination.
 Some of the best accommodations in the world are right here in the nation’s capital, and the Canadian Tulip Festival is proud to partner with world-renowned hotels.
 Visitors can expect unparalleled service and amenities when booking accommodations in one of the festival’s official hotels, providing luxury, convenience and comfort.
 From authentic Chinese fare to French cuisine, from brasseries to bistros, Ottawa knows how to eat.
 Enjoy special tulip-themed menu offerings with the festival’s delicious restaurant partners.
 Whatever fare you are seeking, Ottawa-Gatineau official restaurant chefs are sure to satisfy.

 The Highway of Heroes and the Canadian Tulip Festival